scale-it/algo-builder/infrastructure/README.md

         cd infrastructure
         make create-private-net

 1. Check the access token and network address.
 You will need them in your config file to correctly connect to a node.
-The network configuration (PrimaryNode/config.json) and token created using the `make create-private-net` command is fixed and shared in this repository, to match the one used in examples and default `algob.config`.
-Don't expose the node externally.
-Otherwise you will need to setup a firewall and generate a new token.
+When using `make create-private-net` the script will set the network configuration (PrimaryNode/config.json) and token for you to match the `algob.config` used in all our examples.
+Don't expose the node externally - otherwise you will need to setup a firewall and generate a new token.
 You can see the network and a port by opening the following files:

         cat node_data/PrimaryNode/algod.net
         cat node_data/PrimaryNode/algod.token